Buying Go Equipment and Supplies

 Should you be listed here?

-If so, please send e-mail to firstname.lastname@example.org and tell us about your company.
+If so, please send e-mail to email@example.com and include the blurb you'd like listed with your link.